 8. Use an exterior sealant to seal the gaps between the wall and window

-When you are done with the putty, let it dry, meanwhile, seal the gaps and joins and your wooden window is now repaired and ready for the next stage which is wooden windows painting.
+When you are done with the putty, let it dry; meanwhile, seal the gaps and joins and your wooden window is now repaired and ready for the next stage, which is wooden windows painting.
+If you are unsure about which paint to pick for your windows, read our article about the 3 best exterior wood paints.